isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 2. How can visitors apply for an ATP?

-To apply for an ATP, please go to [apply now](/atp/apply-now).
+To apply for an ATP, please [click here](/atp/apply-now).
 Do note that applications for the ATP must be made between seven and 60 calendar days prior to the intended date of entry into Singapore.

 #### 3. How long will it take for an ATP application to be processed?